 2. Caramelize the onions

 The key to making great Japanese is in the caramelized onions.
 The onions not only add a ton of umami and flavor to the curry, but they also provide the characteristic sweetness without using sugar.

 3. Don’t skimp on the apple and honey

 Adding grated apple and honey are the secret ingredients that give the Japanese curry the signature sweet flavor and is a staple for any Japanese mother’s home-cooked curry.

 4. Dissolve the roux evenly

-To achieve smooth soup evenly without any lumps, I recommend to dissolve the roux through a sieve into the soup.
+To achieve smooth soup evenly without any lumps, I recommend dissolving the roux through a sieve into the soup.
 To do that, all you have to do is place a few blocks of the roux in the sieve, lower it into the broth, and then use the back of spoon to push it through.
-You can also dissolve the roux completely into a small bowl of the soup until it is completely dissolves before adding it into your pot.
+You can also dissolve the roux completely into a small bowl of the soup until it is completely dissolved before adding it into your pot.
 Whichever way you go, just make sure there is no chunk in your soup.

 5. Adjust the thickness

 There is already a thickening agent in all brands of prepackaged Japanese curry roux.
 However, there are some people who might prefer the broth to be a bit thinner or thicker.
 It is an easier case for those who want to thin the broth, you just need to add water until you achieve the desired consistency.

 If you want to thicken your broth, you can start by simply simmering your broth on low heat until the sauce reduces.
 You can also add a cornstarch slurry to the broth to help thicken it.
 Start mixing cornstarch and an equal amount of cold water.
 Stir until well combined.
 Then, stir in the cornstarch slurry into the broth little by little until you get the thickness you like.
 Bring the broth to a boil and simmer until any starch has been cooked.
 If it is not thick enough, try adding another dose of cornstarch slurry.